Opportunities

 4. Names/contact information for two references.

-The MSc students would be part of the Integrative Biology Department, University of Windsor.
-Students would be co-supervised by Grant Gilchrist and Dominique Henri (Environment and Climate Change Canada).
-Place of residence during the program is flexible and can be discussed.
+supervised by Christina Semeniuk (UWindsor) and Dominique Henri (Environment and Climate Change Canada).
 We strongly encourage applications from Nunavut residents.
 Applications are also welcome from other students with relevant interests and experience in northern research.